How might we clearly organize the content to provide direction to patrons and show the modern direction of the Austin Opera

-Now that we had a clear idea of the templates and how best to handle layouts, Amanda digitized wireframe concepts using Figma.
+Now that we had a clear idea of the templates and how best to handle layouts, we digitized wireframe concepts using Figma.
 Our budget was limited to 5 wireframe templates, of which 3 mockups would be high fidelity.
-Using Figma, Amanda designed a landing page, a production page, a single post type, a single page, and a location page.
+Using Figma, we designed a landing page, a production page, a single post type, a single page, and a location page.

 We uncovered brand adjectives during the kick-off meeting with the client and Amanda used them to influence two style tiles.
 The client had an internal review to vote on their favorite, then the selected style influenced the look and feel of the high fidelity mockups.

 Implementing the look and feel of the selected style tile, Amanda designed high fidelity versions of the landing page, single page, and single post type using Figma.
 We went through a couple of rounds of A/B testing to ensure the style of the landing page work for the end-user and the client.